paschmann/rasa-ui/README.md

 [Node.js/npm](https://nodejs.org/en/) - Serves Rasa UI and acts as a middleware server for logging (to the PostgreSQL DB)

+### Docker Image

+The [docker image](https://hub.docker.com/r/paschmann/rasa-ui/) includes Rasa UI and Postgres already configured and setup, but does not include Rasa NLU or Rasa Core.
+Update the environment variables to point to these.

-### Installing
+### Installing locally

 Please ensure prerequisites are fulfilled

 Clone/download the Rasa UI repository.
-Install npm packages for both Server and Web.
+Install npm packages and start.

 ```
 git clone https://github.com/paschmann/rasaui.git